| | | | |

 Set up a breading station with 1/2 cup of flour in one bowl, 2 beaten eggs in a second bowl, and 1 1/2 cups of panko crumbs.

-4. Spray the air fryer basket with cooking spray, such as ghee or olive oil.
-Arrange 9 or 10 of the croquettes in the air fryer and spray lightly with the cooking spray.
+• Spray the air fryer basket with cooking spray, such as ghee or olive oil.
+Arrange 9 or 10 croquettes in the air fryer and lightly spray with cooking spray.

 The potato croquettes are arranged in the air fryer basket.

-5. Air fry at 350 F for 14 to 17 minutes, gently shaking the basket or turning them occasionally to ensure even browning.
-When done, the croquettes will be crispy and golden brown and should register at least 165 F on an instant-read thermometer inserted into the center.
+• Air fry at 350°F for 14 to 17 minutes, gently shaking the basket or turning it occasionally to ensure even browning.
+When done, the croquettes will be crispy and golden brown and should register at least 165°F on an instant-read thermometer inserted into the center.
 Remove the air-fried croquettes to a warm plate and cook the remaining croquettes.

 Air fryer mashed potato croquettes air fried until golden brown.